Introduction to Enforcement under Austrian Law

 Differentiation According to Country of Origin

-Within EU member states, Regulation No 1215/2012 of 12 December 2012 on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters (Brussels I recast) provides uniform laws for the recognition and enforcement of judgments.
+Within EU member states, Regulation (EU) No 1215/2012 of 12 December 2012 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters ("Brussels I recast") provides uniform laws for the recognition and enforcement of judgments.

-Brussels I recast, applicable since January 2015, has simplified enforcement of judgments within the EU, and now only requires filing of a copy of the judgment and a standard form certificate.
+Brussels I recast, applicable since January 2015, has simplified the enforcement of judgments within the EU, and now only requires the filing of a copy of the judgment and a standard form certificate.